microsoft/timewarp/README.md

 This directory contains code for various density models that model $p(y|x)$, where $y$ is the final state of a molecule and $x$ is the initial state.

+## Data and Checkpoints

+Training data and model checkpoints can be found on Huggingface [here](https://huggingface.co/datasets/microsoft/timewarp).

 ## Training